 Ensure that the full and correct PE kit is worn by your child to all PE lessons.
 Encourage your child to take part in extra-curricular sports activities at school and maintain a basic level of health.
 It is advised that children and young people should complete at least 60 minutes of physical activity every day – this should range from moderate activity, such as cycling and playground activities, to vigorous activity, such as running and tennis.
-On three days a week, these activities should involve exercises for strong muscles, such as push-ups, and exercises for strong bones, such as jumping and running.

 What equipment does my child need in this subject?

 Full Stanborough PE kit for every lesson, including trainers not plimsolls.
 Boys will need studded boots for football and rugby.